-As discussed before, the discriminate mode is used to filter unwanted targets from good targets.
+As discussed before, the Discriminate Mode is used to filter unwanted targets from good targets.
 The principle behind this is pretty simple.
 The detector sends out a signal and then receives it back creating a small electronic field.
 As metal passes through the field that the detector generates, it causes a change in the received signal.
-The amount of change that each type of metal causes is fairly constant; therefore, we can tune our detectors to miss targets that we don't want to find.
+The amount of change that each type of metal causes is fairly constant; therefore, we can tune our detectors to miss the targets that we don't want to find.
 The change is based on the type of conductivity that each target has.
-The general list of conductive targets is as follows: iron, foil, nickels, gold jewelry, pull tabs, screw tabs, pennies and silver coins starting with dimes and working up to silver dollars.
+The general list of conductive targets is as follows: iron, foil, nickels, gold jewelry, pull tabs, screw caps, pennies and silver coins starting with dimes and working up to silver dollars.
 This list is meant to be a guide only.
-There is a point that some pull tabs, nickels and gold jewelry overlap.
+There is a point that some gold rings and some pull tabs overlap.
 Also the depth of the target and its orientation in the ground can change the received signal.
 A coin that is flat to the coil will produce a better signal than a coin that is on edge.
-Take some time to try different combinations of depths and orientation of your targets and find out how your detector responds.
+Take some time now to try different combinations of depth and orientation of your targets and find out how your detector responds.

 We are now ready to discriminate targets from each other.
 We will start with the DISCRIMINATE LEVEL at MIN.
 Please notice that the DISCRIMINATE LEVEL knob has words that correspond to the items that are discriminated out.
+There is also an arrow between Iron and 5φ .
+This is the recommended discriminate level when using the notch filter.
+This manual will go more into detail about that in the "Set Notch Window Width" section.

 All four targets (the iron, nickel, pull tabs and quarter) will respond with a good audio signal at the MIN setting.
-Next, we will turn the DISCRIMINATE LEVEL up to IRON.
+Next, we will turn the DISCRIMINATE LEVEL up to the preset arrow.
 This should be high enough to knock out the iron target and still get a positive response on the nickel, pull tabs and quarter.
-When you are done with the IRON level, turn the DISCRIMINATE LEVEL to the 5¢ setting.
+When you are done with the preset setting, turn the DISCRIMINATE LEVEL to the 5¢ setting.
 This level is high enough to knock out the nickel.
-At this time the iron target and the nickel should give no response, while most of the pull tabs and the quarter will give a solid response.
-Next, turn the DISCRIMINATE LEVEL knob just past the TAB marking.
-At this time most or all of the pull tabs should not give any audio signal.
-Only the quarter should give a strong signal.
+At this time the iron target and the nickel should give no response, while most of the pull tabs and quarter will give a solid response.
+Next, turn the DISCRIMINATE LEVEL just past the PULL TAB marking.
+At this time most or all of the pull tabs should not give any response.
+Only the quarter should give a strong audio signal.
 Now roll the DISCRIMINATE LEVEL all the way to MAX.
 Notice that the quarter is still responding.
-The discrimination will not go high enough to lose most of the silver coins.
+The discrimination will not go high enough to lose most silver coins.

-This Air Test was designed to show you quickly how your discriminate mode works.
-Each machine may be a little different from all of the others, so you may want to take some time and try different targets to find responses of your machine.
-At a later date, you may want to build a test garden to test your detector in the field.
+This air test was designed to show you quickly how your Discriminate Mode works.
+Each machine may be a little different than all the others, so you may want to take some time and try different targets to find the responses of your machine.
+At a later date, you may also build a test garden to test your detector in the field.